Accuser907/FineFake/README.md

 | 0 | 1 | 2 | 3 | 4 | 5 |
 | ----- | ----- | ----- | ----- | ----- | ----- |
 | real | text-image inconsistency | content-knowledge inconsistency | text-based fake | image-based fake | others |

+## Guidelines
+- FineFake is designed to advance research in fake news detection and should not be used for any malicious or harmful purposes.
+Users should refrain from using the dataset for generating or spreading misinformation, manipulating public opinion, or any other activity that could harm individuals, groups, or society at large.
+- It is the responsibility of users to ensure that their models and research outcomes are fair and unbiased.
+Any biases inherent in the dataset must be carefully addressed in your work.
+If biases are detected, they should be documented, and appropriate mitigation strategies should be applied.
+- The FineFake dataset contains data sourced from public domains, but it is essential to respect the privacy and anonymity of individuals.
+Any attempt to de-anonymize individuals or re-identify entities within the dataset is strictly prohibited.
+All users must ensure that their research upholds the principles of privacy protection.